-My experience includes working for 4 years with the bereavement support team of a local hospice, supporting both adults and children, and volunteering with a charity which provides equine-assisted therapy to children and young people with developmental disorders.
-Together with my registered therapy dogs I visit the wards of a local rehabilitation hospital and the hospice as a volunteer for Pets as Therapy.
+My experience includes membership for 4 years of the bereavement support team of a local hospice, supporting both adults and children, and volunteering with a charity which provides equine-assisted therapy to children and young people with developmental disorders.
+Together with my registered therapy dogs I have visited the wards of a local rehabilitation hospital and the hospice as a volunteer for Pets as Therapy.

-I am a registered member of the BACP and adhere to its Ethical Framework, and carry full practitioner's insurance and continue to pursue relevant professional training.
+I am a registered member of the BACP and adhere to its Ethical Framework, I undertake regular supervision, carry full practitioner's insurance and continue to pursue relevant professional training.